 The Foundations Chorus is for those who wish to make quality music with a community of singers.
 Secondly, it provides a rehearsal pace that gives singers of varying abilities the time to learn repertoire and grow as musicians.
 And, finally, singers will learn fundamental musicianship tools to allow them to become confident and independent musicians.

 Beginning the on January 22nd

 Program Fees: $125 for singers starting in January scholarships are available upon request.

 To sign up: click the button below to email firstname.lastname@example.org, call 401.596.8663 or visit the Box Office during business hours!

 Who directs the Foundations Chorus?

-Our director of education Genvieve Spitale and artistic associate Kathryn Aaron direct the ensemble in each rehearsal.
-Rehearsals consist of not only time to sing but also time to learn some basic music fundamentals at a speed appropriate to the group assembled.
+Artistic Associate Kathryn Aaron directs the ensemble in each rehearsal.
+Rehearsals consist of not only time to sing, but also time to learn some basic music fundamentals at a speed appropriate to the group assembled.

 More about Kathryn Aaron